adamweiner/abletime/README.md

 ~~An excuse to learn Rust :)~~

-This tool is really only useful for nerds (like [me](https://github.com/adamweiner)) that have let semantic versioning influence workflows outside of programming projects (i.e. Ableton projects).
+This tool is really only useful for nerds (like [me](https://github.com/adamweiner)) that have let semantic versioning influence workflows outside of programming projects (i.e. Ableton projects, where the project is represented by a single file, not a repository full of files).
 Just like code under version control, there are lots of benefits to this for other types of projects: ease of going back to an old version, history of changes made over time, and freedom to delete things that you don't need in newer versions but may want to reference at some point in the future.

 Suggested approach to semantic versioning for project files:
 * Every new save is a patch version